TomRob08/C2-Coding-Minds/03 Recursion/Intro to Recursion.md

 **2.** Write a recursive function that prints the even numbers from 1 to n. n is any number passed to the function.

-**3.** Write a C++ function that takes two integers base and exp as input and returns base raised to the power of exp using recursion.
+**3.** Write a C++ function that takes two integers base and exponent as input and returns base raised to the power of exponent using recursion.
 For example, if base is 2 and exp is 3, the function should return 2 * 2 * 2 = 8.

 **4.** Write a recursive function that calculates the greatest common divisor (GCD) of two numbers a and b.